Karl Schlademan: Washington State

 In the fall of 1926, Schlademan departed for Washington State College in Pullman, and was also the head coach in basketball for the first two years.
 He steadily built the Cougar track team of the Pacific Coast Conference into a national contender.
 Washington State had four top-10 finishes at the NCAA championships, including a pair of fourth-place finishes (1937 and 1939).
 The Cougars won seven consecutive Northern Division titles and had a 39–14 dual meet record under Schlademan; his Cougar relay team set a world record in June 1937.
 Washington State sprinter Lee Orr, a 1936 Olympian for Canada, won a national collegiate title in the 440-yard dash in 1940, Schlademan's final season in Pullman.
-While in Pullman, Schlademan also served as the sixth President of the coaches association from 1939-40.
+While in Pullman, Schlademan also served as the sixth President of the coaches association from 1939 to 1940.
 He resigned his position in September 1940 when he took the position at Michigan State.